-Active Vs Passive Pain Management: What’s the Difference?
+Active Vs Passive Pain Management: Two Approaches to Pain Management

 Technically defined as the “branch of medicine concerned with treating pain,” pain management approaches pain as an “abnormal condition that negatively affects the body,” and then applies the full power of modern medicine to treat it.
 Moreover, by providing both active and passive interventions, pain management doctors are able to provide the care that patients need, to function properly and improve their quality of life.

-In this informative post, learn about these two approaches to pain management and why they’re important, and discover how a pain management doctor in Austin can provide both of them.
+In this informative post, learn about these two approaches to pain management and why they’re both important, and find out why, if you're experiencing chronic pain, we recommend visiting a pain management doctor in Austin can provide both of them.